PSalant726/pQuery/README.md

 #### append

-For an array of DOM elements with `n` child elements, creates a new element or series of elements beginning in the `n + 1` position.
+For an array of DOM elements with `n` child elements, creates a new element or series of elements beginning with the `n + 1` position.

 ```JavaScript
 $pQueryObj.append(newChildElements);